An implicit advection scheme for modeling relativistic shocks with high Lorentz factors: The 1D general relativistic hydrodynamical equations

-The final form of Eq. (\ref{Eqnorm}) is the quadratic equation: $\rm a~(u^t)^2 + b\,u^t +c = 0, $ from which the Lorentz factor can be determined completely.\\ We note that since the state of the conservative variables $\rm D,~M_\mu, {\mathcal{E}}^d$ depends strongly on the transport velocity $\rm V^\mu,$ it is therefore necessary to consider $\rm V^\mu$ when computing the Lorentz factor $u^t$ as described in Eq. (\ref{Eqnorm}).
+The final form of Eq. (\ref{Eqnorm}) is the quadratic equation: $\rm A~(u^t)^2 + B\,u^t +C = 0, $ where A, B and C are parameters independent of $u^t.$ Thus, the Lorentz factors can be determined from this equation completely.\\ We note that since the state of the conservative variables $\rm D,~M_\mu, {\mathcal{E}}^d$ depends strongly on the transport velocity $\rm V^\mu,$ it is therefore necessary to consider $\rm V^\mu$ when computing the Lorentz factor $u^t$ as described in Eq. (\ref{Eqnorm}).